 - Predictive Analytics – Utilizes machine learning algorithms to predict future trends based on your data.
 Plus, it comes equipped with ML model management tools and pre-built algorithms.

 - SAP Analytics Cloud – Provides access to all database solutions and combines multiple analytical tools at a single location.

-- Business Objects BI Suite – Offers real-time data access with multiple capabilities, including data visualization, ad hoc reports,
+- Business Objects BI Suite – The software offers real-time data access with multiple capabilities, including data visualization, ad hoc reports,

 Pros of SQP Business Intelligence:

 - Available on both cloud and on-premise